triptu/go-lox-interpreter/README.md

 ### Parse

 Parses the tokens array and prints the AST.
-This is not very clean, the AST is printed as a complicated looking string in the form `(<operator> <left> <right>)`.
-It's better to use the visualiser to see the AST.
+The AST is printed as a list of [S-expressions](https://en.wikipedia.org/wiki/S-expression).
+There is also a visualize command to see a visual representation of the AST.

 ```sh
 ./run.sh parse <filename>